vashista-thakuri/agents/README.md

 # AI AGENTS

-This is a command-line AI assistant that can answer your questions, perform web searches, and summarize results using large language models.
-When you ask a question, the assistant responds directly.
-If your question includes phrases like "search" or "look up," it fetches the latest information from the web using the SerpAPI and summarizes the findings for you.
-The assistant is designed to be concise and helpful, only revealing its name or origin if specifically asked.
+This is a tool-driven command‑line AI assistant that can answer your questions, perform real‑time web searches when needed, and deliver concise summaries—all powered by large language models.
+The assistant automatically decides when fresh information is required and fetches it via SerpAPI before replying.

 To use the application, simply run it in your terminal, type your question, and receive an answer or a summarized web search result.